PlantsGenesBugs/RNASeq_pipeline/README.md

 This repository contains a version of the RNA-seq pipeline as developed during my MSc (Bioinformatics) at the University of Birmingham, under the supervision of Dr. Lindsey Compton.
-Here, it is applied to an external database (an RNASeq data set relating to grass native to the Brazilian Pampa).
+Here, it is applied to an external database (an RNASeq data set relating to grass native, *Paspalum notatum*, to the Brazilian Pampa).
 The aim was to identify genes that are differentially expressed in a native grass compared to my species of interest, *Eragrostis plana*, which is an invasive species.

 ### First, get data:
 Download RNAseq data from NCBI Sequence Read Archive using SRA Toolkit.
 Packages: SRA_Toolkit.
 File: upload_inflorescence_data.sh.